gbonline/fix_oralib_osx/README.md

 `@rpath` is replaced with rpaths recorded in sqlplus one by one.
 It is `@loader_path` only in this case. `@loader_path` is replaced with the directory containing sqlplus.
-Thus sqlplus tries to find `libsqlplus.dylib` in the directory containing sqlplus.
+Thus sqlplus can find `libsqlplus.dylib` in the directory containing sqlplus.

 Other files in instant client are changed in the same way.